 Supply chain logistics

-A crucial element in the success of the (small scale) LNG supply chain is the associated logistics.
+Success of the (small scale) LNG supply chain is the associated logistics.
 This is important within the operations as it permits the flow of (liquefied) gas through the chain whilst minimizing production downtime and ensuring timely deliveries with a fit-for-purpose shipping fleet.
 It is also important in a project design phase as LNG storage and loading facilities require major CAPEX.
 A thorough analysis of required storage and loading configuration, shipping fleet and customer profile provides insight in required export facilities and CAPEX.